MET Syllabus 2025: Subject-Wise Syllabus and Weightage PDF Download

 • Vectors and scalars, magnitude and direction of a vector.
 Direction cosines/ratios of vectors.
 Types of vectors (equal, unit, zero, parallel and collinear vectors), position vector of a point, negative of a vector, components of a vector, the addition of vectors, multiplication of a vector by a scalar, position vector of a point dividing a line segment in a given ratio.
 Scalar (dot) product of vectors, projection of a vector on a line.
 Vector (cross) product of vectors, scalar triple product.

-• Three-dimensional geometry:
+• Three-dimensional geoMETry:

 • Coordinate axes and coordinate planes in three dimensions.
 Coordinates of a point.
 Distance between two points and section formula.
 Direction cosines/ratios of a line joining two points.
 Cartesian and vector equation of a line, coplanar and skew lines, the shortest distance between two lines.
 Cartesian and vector equation of a plane.
 The angle between (i) two lines, (ii) two planes, (iii) a line and a plane.
 The distance of a point from a plane.